Ascent of Mount San Antonio on 2013-08-09

 | Elevation:||10064 ft / 3067 m|

 Ascent Trip ReportDay 2 in the USA, so it was time to stretch those legs, start some acclimatisation (acclimation) and climb a mountain.
-We were initially hoping to visit Mount San Jacinto but the State Park & Palm Springs Aerial Tramway were closed because of forest fires so we refocussed on the lower, less prominent, but religiously more important Mount Baldy (see http://www.worldpeacepilgrimage.com).
+We were initially hoping to visit Mount San Jacinto but the State Park & Palm Springs Aerial Tramway were closed because of forest fires so we redirected our sights on the nearer, lower, less prominent, but religiously more important Mount Baldy (see http://www.worldpeacepilgrimage.com).
 In any case I remember black and white photos of my father at USC in the 1950s with the snow-capped San Gabriel mountains in the background and thought it might be worth a trip.

 |Summary Total Data|

 This page has been served 116 times since 2005-01-15.

 Copyright © 1987-2014 by Peakbagger.com.
 All Rights Reserved.